MicrosoftDocs/SupportArticles-docs/support/windows/win32/east-asian-first-character-not-recognized.md

     DWORD Value: 0x00008000 (Hex value of 32,768)

 2. **For specific Windows class name:**
- If you use this scenario, you have to apply following Windows Updates on your system.
+ If you use this scenario, you have to apply the following Windows Updates on your system.

     | Windows 10 Version| Article link |
     |---|---|